jbravo94/iris-python-lookup-table-utils/README.md

 The IRIS Python Lookup Table Utils module provides a simple API to interact with the lookup tables in Intersystems IRIS from python.
 Furthermore it offers the capability to import Excel sheets which is useful for project implementation and migration.

+Click on the screenshot below to view the demo video:
 [![Screenshot](Screenshot.png?raw=true "Screenshot")](https://youtu.be/-oyRiVOLU2c "IRIS Python Lookup Table Utils")

 ## Installation